 “I don’t have a computer science or programming background so finding a chatbot that was simple to build and code-free was crucial – and Comm100 Chatbot delivered on this.
 With a little learning and guidance from Comm100’s bot architect team, I built our bot from scratch with no technical knowledge.
 I think anyone who has a social media account can build a Comm100 Chatbot.” – Lachlan Todd, Communications & Systems Coordinator, Thompson Rivers University

-Continuing our journey into AI customer service, we’ll next look at some common use cases for chatbots across industries.
+Continuing our journey into AI-powered chatbots, we’ll next look at some common use cases for chatbots across industries.

 ‘The benefits of chatbots are abundant, and so too are chatbot use cases.
 In this chapter we will show you some of the most common chatbot customer service use cases across industries, exploring chatbot examples that you too can adopt within your organization.